2019 Guidelines and Information for Student Presenters

 - then start your abstract.
 The abstract itself should be single spaced and include an overview of your project and review of the primary questions, sources, and issues with which you have been working.

 The type font must be TIMES NEW ROMAN SIZE 12 for the text.
 References and/or footnotes must be TIMES NEW ROMAN SIZE 10.
 The top, left and right margins must be 1.25" and the bottom margin should be 1" or more.
 Abstracts do not have to fill the whole page.
 We do ask that you do not type beyond the 1" margin on the bottom.
-Sample abstracts will be made available at this site in March.
+See Science_Sample.pdf or Humanities_Sample.pdf abstracts.

 - Each abstract may include a few key references as footnotes, which you should list at the end of the abstract (but still within the one-page limit).